Here are some of the most commonly asked questions:

 - I like to draw and people have told me I should look into a career as a graphic designer, but I don't know what graphic design is!

-- What's the difference between Communication Design and Multimedia Design or Web Design?
+- What's the difference between Graphic Design and Multimedia Design or Web Design?

 - I've been away from school for years and I worry about feeling out of place.

 - I can't take off from day job.
 Do you offer evening courses?

 - What courses would you recommend for the first semester if I wanted to take 12 credits worth of classes?

 - I see that drawing classes are a part of the degree/ multimedia certificate programs, and I really don't draw well.
 Does this mean I can't be a designer?

 - What if I just want to try a class to see if I like it?
 What do you recommend?